-- in-kind and direct support from universities (for those licensed to a college or university),
+- in-kind and direct support from universities (when licensed to a college or university),

 - foundation grants and major gifts,

-- grants from the Corporation for Public Broadcasting, and
+- grants from the Corporation for Public Broadcasting

 Public radio stations receive annual grants directly from the Corporation for Public Broadcasting (CPB) that make up an important part of a diverse revenue mix that includes listener support, corporate sponsorship and grants.
 Stations in turn draw on this mix of public and privately sourced revenue to pay NPR and other public radio producers for programming.